Rural Reimagined - Students

 Rural Reimagined is Tennessee Tech’s Grand Challenge initiative to transform rural living through harnessing science, technology, and innovation!
-As Tennessee Tech students, you can serve your surrounding rural communities through getting involved in Rural Reimagined’s student club, service learning, academic service, internships, and more!
-We invite you to take part in our Grand Challenge – Let's transform rural living today.
+As Tennessee Tech students, you can serve your surrounding rural communities by getting involved in Rural Reimagined’s student club, service learning, academic service, internships, and more!
+We invite you to take part in our Grand Challenge – let's transform rural living today.

 Join the Rural Reimagined Club

 When you join the Rural Reimagined Club, you’re more than a member – you're an advocate.
 The mission of the Rural Reimagined Club (RRC) strives for students from every college to bring their diverse skillsets to the table and collaborate on innovative service projects aimed towards serving rural communities.
 Every student’s idea matters, and the RRC ensures that all service projects are created and implemented by students, while ultimately being recognized as Rural Reimagined student successes.
 Do you recognize a need in the rural community that you call home?
 Do you have an idea for a service project that can transform rural living?
 Then don’t wait; become a part of the rural projects that are supporting your rural communities.

 - » Transform Rural Living through Service Learning

 “One awesome aspect of this club is that it's not just for Agriculture majors, it's open to everyone.
 Coming from working on the fair board, I understand the process of hard work, and it makes life a lot easier if you have a team comprised of many different talents, instead of them all coming from the same pool.”